delaneyj/datastar/site/static/md/reference/attribute_plugins.md

 <div data-signals="{foo: {bar: 1, baz: 2}}"></div>
 ```

+The value above is written in Javascript object notation, but JSON, which is a subset and which most templating languages have built-in support for, is also allowed.

 Note that `data-*` attributes are case-insensitive.
 If you want to use uppercase characters in signal names, you’ll need to kebabize them or use the object syntax.
 So the signal name `mySignal` must be written as `data-signals-my-signal` or `data-signals="{mySignal: 1}"`.

 #### Modifiers